 Urbanization, health, and human rights form the crux of the most pressing societal challenges not only in Kenya but throughout Africa and much of the world.
 The SIT Kenya program offers opportunities to learn of and from the Kenyan experience — via lectures, excursions, discussions, homestays, and everyday life — while interrogating the causes and consequences of urban inequalities and their health implications.
 An excursion to Rwanda provides a comparative view of health, human rights, and urban issues at sites in Kigali and the surrounding rural areas.

 Issues of human rights have been in the forefront in Kenya following the post-election turmoil of 2007–2008 and the subsequent adoption of a new constitution in 2010.
-While Kenya has, on paper, adopted strong protections for economic and social rights in the new constitution and expressed a firm commitment to improving access to healthcare among its citizens, such goals remain largely elusive.
+Kenya’s government is committed to improving access to healthcare for its people, but, while the constitution provides for economic and social rights, the government’s goals related to healthcare remain largely elusive.

 Kenya’s economic gains in the past decade have been unevenly distributed, and the country has faced a number of internal and external crises in recent years.
 The SIT Kenya program addresses these complex issues through in-depth engagement with scholars, practitioners, activists, artists, and Kenyans from all walks of life.

 Kiswahili serves as the lingua franca throughout East Africa, from the DRC, Rwanda, Uganda, Kenya, Tanzania, and parts of Mozambique.
-Through the program’s intensive language course, students gain conversational ability as a building block for better communication throughout the region.
+Through the program’s intensive language course, you will gain conversational ability as a building block for better communication throughout the region.

-Kiswahili study allows students to connect more deeply and quickly with their homestay families and host communities, making the language component a highlight of the semester.
-During field assignments and the ISP, students apply their emerging skills and further develop their vocabulary.
+Kiswahili study allows you to connect more deeply and quickly with your homestay families and host communities, making the language component a highlight of the semester.
+During field assignments and the ISP or internship, you will apply your emerging skills and further develop your vocabulary.

 Study on a program for multiple majors with opportunities to pursue individualized interests.